Ibandronate Sodium InjectionPronunciation

 - Ibandronate Sodium Injection is given 1 time every 3 months by a healthcare provider.

-- If you miss a dose of Ibandronate Sodium Injection, call your doctor or healthcare provider to schedule your next dose.
+- If you miss a dose of IBANDRONATE, call your doctor or healthcare provider to schedule your next dose.

-What are the possible side effects of Ibandronate Sodium Injection?
+What are the possible side effects of IBANDRONATE?

-The most common side effects of Ibandronate Sodium Injection include:
+The most common side effects of IBANDRONATE include:

 - Pain in your bones, joints or muscles